dominodatalab/domino-code-assist-docs/docs/app/example/stock.md

 <img class="screenshot" src="../../../screenshots/app-example-stock-install-prophet.png">

 Now prepare the data for Prophet, which expects the time column to be called `ds` and the value column to be called `y`.
-We'll be building a separate model for each ticker, so we'll group the data by `ticker`.
+We'll be building a separate model for each ticker, so we'll group the data by `ticker` as follows:

 ```python
 df.rename(columns={"date": "ds", "close": "y"}, inplace=True)